Time's Running Out

 The girls home quickly grew.
 By January 1989, full capacity was reached with 12 youth.
 In 1991, the campus expanded its services by opening another program, eventually housing another group of 12.
 The girls home expanded twice more—first in 1995, with a program for younger girls and again in 1998 with a home to prepare older girls as they transitioned to more independent living.

-Addressing the crowd at the celebration, Father Scott Donahue called Rita “the foundress” of the girls campus.
+During the 30th Anniversary celebration of the Walsh Campus in 2018, Garvin was honored at a ceremony in the Home’s idyllic backyard.
+Among those in attendance were many of Garvin’s former colleagues and good friends of the Home, including Dan Walsh and his wife Patty.
+Addressing the crowd, Father Scott Donahue called Rita “the foundress” of the girls campus.
 “The energy, the genesis, and the structure of the Walsh Campus program – much of what we have today is because of Rita Garvin,” he said.
 “She was the woman who really made the girls home a home, in terms of putting her heart, love, and creativity into it.”